 So what could go wrong with this impending collision of expectations at Christmas?
 And what can we all do to avoid such an unnecessary collision?
 Here are a few ideas.

-1. Review your expectations, whether you are Mom welcoming home your kids or you are the kids traveling home.
+1. Review your expectations, whether you are Mom welcoming home your kids or you are the kids traveling home to Connecticut.
 Have you allowed some expectations to take root, and have you been watering them diligently?

 2. You knew I was going to say this next: surrender all those expectations.